• Skip to primary navigation

 Substitutions

-• If you are allergic to peanuts, you can substitute these with cashews, walnuts or any other nut of your choice.
+• If you are allergic to peanuts, you can substitute these with cashews, walnuts, or any other nut you choose.

 • Although wheat flour is commonly used in powdered hing/asafoetida, gluten-free versions are also available.

-• In this salad, I have used Indian green chilli, but you may use whatever hot chilli you have available, such as Thai chilli, jalapeo, serrano etc.
+• In this salad, I have used Indian green chili, but you may use whatever hot chili you have available, such as Thai chili, jalapeno, serrano, etc.

-• For a non-spicy cucumber salad that both kids and adults can appreciate, just eliminate the green chilli.
+• For a non-spicy cucumber salad that both kids and adults can appreciate, eliminate the green chili.

 Variations

 • Throw in some dried cranberries or pomegranate instead of sugar.
-They will not only enhance the flavour but also add color.
+They will not only enhance the flavor but also add color.

-• Add fresh grated coconut and take this salad to the next level.
+• Add freshly grated coconut and take this salad to the next level.

 • Carrot Koshimbir - Use grated carrots instead of cucumber.